dragon.workflows.batch.Batch

 base_dir = Path("/some/path/to/base_dir")

-# Knowledge of reads and writes to files will also be used by the Batch service
+# Knowledge of reads and writes to files is used by Batch to infer data dependencies

 get_read = lambda i: batch.read(base_dir, Path(f"file_{i}"))